lindenb/jvarkit/docs/CaseControlJfx.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-display jfx chart of case/control maf from a VCF and a pedigree
+chart of case/control maf from a VCF and a pedigree

 ## Usage